[Polaris] first performance had shown at [DXARTS:Iterations] at Good Shepherd Center, on March 2019(Link),

 Commissioned by City of Bellevue

-Additional funds by Oxbow gallery Seattle, City of Bellevue, and Howard P. Dallas Award for 2018-2019
+Additional funds by Oxbow gallery Seattle, City of Bellevue, and Howard P. Dallas Award for 2018-2019, DXARTS.

-Special Thanks for Lu Wang, SL Chiesa, Katrina Wolfe, Joey Largent, Maxx Yamasaki, Afroditi Psarra, Richard Karpen, Lockwood family(OXBOW) and Marcus Crider, Scott McDonald, Janet Galore, Cameron Fraser, @alaamead, @aashna_dev and Peter Clark
+Special Thanks for Lu Wang, Sarah Chiesa, Katrina Wolfe, Joey Largent, Maxx Yamasaki, Afroditi Psarra, Richard Karpen, Lockwood family(OXBOW) and Marcus Crider, Scott McDonald, Janet Galore, Cameron Fraser, Alaa Amed, Aashna Dev. and Peter Clark